Sac Spiders like to hide in piles of laundry, desperately biting their way out if they get crushed.

 When it comes to catching prey, Sac Spiders are predatory hunters, not web weavers.
-They use their spider silk to weave tent-like sacs between leaves or on tree trunks for retreats though.
-Sac Spiders are fast runners.
-They may appear tan, yellowish or even slightly greenish.
+They may appear tan, brown, yellow, or even slightly green.
+Pale legs have dark feet.
+The abdomen has a short dark line in the center of it.
+This type of spider is a fast runner and it uses spider silk to weave tent-like sacs between leaves or on tree trunks for retreats.
 Only 8 native species inhabit North America.

 Scientific Name: Trachelas spp.

 Size (Adult; Length): 5mm to 8mm (0.20in to 0.31in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Legs: Spiders have four pairs of legs and these are attached to the cephalothorax.

 Pedipalps: Small appendages near the mouth used as taste and smell organs.

 Abdomen: Contains various organs related to digestion, reproduction, and web-making.